quintel/documentation/docs/main/curves.md

 ### Time curves
 Time curves define how the national production of energy carriers changes over the years (up to 2040)

 They are documented in on ETDataset in the source analyses of the specific datasets.
-[Example for The Netherlands - 2015](https://github.com/quintel/etdataset/blob/master/source_analyses/nl/2015/3_primary_production/3_primary_produciton_source_analysis.md)
+[Example for the Netherlands - 2015](https://github.com/quintel/etdataset/blob/master/source_analyses/nl/2015/3_primary_production/3_primary_produciton_source_analysis.md)

 For the Netherlands the time curves are based on: